 Need a new machine for your business?
 Apply for the equipment financing, you don’t even have to worry about borrowing money as the new equipment act as the collateral.
 If due to any unfortunate circumstances, you fail to make the payment on time, the equipment you put as the collateral will be seized by the lender.
 It is a win-win situation for both the borrower and the lender.

 The negative side of the equipment financing is that most of the lenders ask for at least a year in running a business.

 If you have good personal credit, then you can easily qualify for a personal business loan.
 Many entrepreneurs who apply for a business loan for the first time, take shelter under personal business loans.
 It has a relatively low-interest rate and flexible eligibility criteria.

 The negative side of a personal business loan is that most business owners don’t put their assets at risk in the initial stages of the business.
 In addition to this, even if you end making all the timely payments, your credit score performance won’t be reported by the lenders.

 THE BOTTOM LINE

-Every business is different; the financial need of trucking business is different from the financial need of a printing business.
-Take all the time you need and explore your potential loan and types of lender.
+Every business is different; the financial need for trucking business is different from the financial need of a printing business.
+Take all the time you need and explore your potential loan and types of lenders.

 Merchant Advisors provides ideal first-time business loans, so apply away.
 For more tips and guides on a business loan, follow us on Facebook and Twitter (@Onlinecheck).
 If you have any question, call us on our toll-free number at (833) 827-4412; our financial advisors will help you every step of the way.